 “Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons” (Acts 10:34)

 My youngest son was born just three months ago and before he was born my husband and I decided not to find out what gender he was.
 With our other two children we found out the gender at 20 weeks but this time, because we already had a boy and a girl, we figured that it would be a fun surprise.
-I was really fine with not knowing the gender until I hit 24 weeks.
+I was really fine with not knowing the gender until I hit 24 weeks, if I really minded I would have used a home gender test that would be able to tell me from about 7 weeks and onwards.
 I was having a really hard time feeling like this baby was “real” and I didn’t feel like I could bond with it at all.
 Unlike my other pregnancies it was hard for me to sing or talk to the baby and I didn’t even call it by it’s “womb name” (which was “Apricot”).
 Looking back now, I realize that because I’d had a miscarriage at 13 weeks with my pregnancy before I was having a hard time allowing myself to get attached to this baby.
 I was afraid that I wouldn’t be able to keep this one either and I didn’t want to get my hopes up again.
 Yet at the time I couldn’t see that and I was really struggling.
 I constantly worried that I might not be able to love this child.

 When I was about 31 weeks pregnant I spent the afternoon crying into my pillow.
 I poured out my fears to God and asked him if He would please let me know what the gender of my baby was.
 I told Him that if I just knew if it was a boy or if it was a girl then I would finally be able to bond with this baby, that I would be able to envision a place for it in my family, and I would be able to open my heart.
 I cried and I cried and when I was finally done I waited for an answer, for a vision, for a feeling, for… anything.
 But nothing came.
 I got up off my knees and started down the stairs feeling empty and sad.
 Then as my foot hit the bottom stair I felt a wave of peace envelop me and these words penetrated my soul, “ God is no respecter of persons… he denieth none that come unto him, black and white, bond and free, male and female…all are alike unto God.”
 (Acts 10:34 and 2 Nephi 26:33)